Elfsong/Ultramarine/readme.md

 # Ultramarine

-A Early Exploration on Life-Long Learning with Mixture-of-Experts
+An Early Exploration of Lifelong Learning with Mixture-of-Experts